 Repeat this step with the other libraries (pan2-4).
 Ultimately, this will result in 4 individual Biologics Annotator Result documents (one per library).

-**Note that you will have to run each library individually as running them all at one go will result in the loss of library categorization as all the libraries will be analyzed as one document.
+**Note that you will have to run each panning round individually as running them all at one go will result in the loss of library categorization as all the libraries will be analyzed as one document.

 Viewing the results